ovh/docs/pages/platform/kubernetes-k8s/known-limits/guide.en-sg.md

 - UDP Port 123 (*systemd-timesync*): needed to allow NTP servers synchronization
 - TCP/UDP Port 53 (*systemd-resolve*): needed to allow domain name resolution
 - TCP Port 111 (*rpcbind*): needed only if you want to use the NFS client deployed on nodes managed by OVHcloud
-- TCP Port 4443 (metrics server): needed to list the metrcis of the nodes and pods
+- TCP Port 4443 (metrics server): needed for communication between the metrics server and the Kubernetes API server

 ### Ports to open from others worker nodes (INPUT/OUPUT)